mmlacak/crochess/docs/source/libcc/ccsideeffect.rst

     :returns: :c:data:`true` if side-effect must be followed by a step, :c:data:`false` otherwise.

+.. c:macro:: CC_SIDE_EFFECT_TYPE_CAN_TERMINATE_PLY(sete)

+    Macro to check if a ply can end with a given side-effect type.

+    :param sete: A side-effect type, integer value.
+    :returns: :c:data:`true` if side-effect can terminate a ply, :c:data:`false` otherwise.

+.. c:macro:: CC_SIDE_EFFECT_TYPE_TERMINATES_PLY(sete)

+    Macro to check if a given side-effect type always ends a ply.

+    :param sete: A side-effect type, integer value.
+    :returns: :c:data:`true` if side-effect can terminate a ply, :c:data:`false` otherwise.

 .. c:macro:: CC_MAX_LEN_SIDE_EFFECT_TYPE_SYMBOL

     Maximum length of a side-effect symbol; equals to ``3``.